-Translational Physiology I and II (PHOL 483 and 484; 3 credit hours each, a total of 6 credit hours required):
+Translational Physiology I and II (PHOL 483 and 484; 2 credit hours each, a total of 4 credit hours required):

 - 1. All MS in Medical Physiology students are required to register for these two courses their first two semesters in the program (PHOL 483 fall semester and PHOL 484 spring semester). - 2.
-These sessions are held on Wednesdays from 12:00 noon 1:00 PM and on Fridays from 10:00 AM 12:00 PM in E-501.
-On the last week of the block, the Friday class will meet on Wednesday from 10:00 AM 12:00 PM in order to give students a study day between the last class of the block and the block exam. - 3.
+These sessions are held on Fridays from 10:00 AM 12:00 PM in E-501 except for the last week of a block.
+On the last week of the block, the class will meet on Wednesday from 10:00 AM 12:00 PM in order to give students a study day between the last class of the block and the block exam. - 3.
 The Medical Physiology courses are prerequisites for the Translational Physiology courses.
 It is expected that they will be taken concurrently, although students may take the Translational Physiology courses independently with the permission of the director of the program. - 4.
-The faculty coordinating a Medical Physiology block will choose clinical cases that they think will best complement the material taught in the Medical Physiology course. - a.
-Either a basic scientist or a clinical faculty member will give a 2 hour presentation on this topic on Friday. - b.
-On Wednesdays, one of the primary faculty of the Department of Physiology and Biophysics will give a one hour presentation on their translational research that correlates with the clinical topic under discussion. - 5.
-On the last Friday of a block, a computer-based one-hour examination on the Translational Physiology block content will be administered immediately after the Medical Physiology exam. - a.
-The faculty design the exams to have a median grade of at least 85%.
-If the median on any exam is less than 85%, the faculty have the option to add points (referred to as a Difficulty Factor) to all students' grades to bring the class median to 85%. - 6.
-The final grade in the Translational Physiology course is determined by the average of the block exams, weighted by the number of weeks dedicated to each block.
-A, 85% 100%; B, 70% 84%; C, < 70%.
+The faculty coordinating a Medical Physiology block will choose the clinical cases that they think will best complement the material taught in the Medical Physiology course. - a.
+Either a basic scientist or a clinical faculty member will give a 60-90 minute presentation on this topic. - b.
+The last 30-60 minutes of each class will be dedicated to students answering National Board-type clinical cases using the audience response system.
+The professor will discuss the answers and give insight into how an expert in the field thinks about the question and goes about answering it.
+These questions are intended to help the students prepare for taking the National Board subject exam in May, an exam that the students must pass in order to earn their MS degree.